 Do you have what it takes to do dinner service?
 This can be a grueling experience or a wonderful revenue generator.
 It cannot be done if you are to be a single Innkeeper, it should not be done if one of the Innkeepers is not a great cook.
 See “Marketing the Inn” below.

 About those amenities - what makes the difference in "This Costa Rican Inn”?
 Amenities add value and increase revenue for a usually non capital investment.
 So you need to look at the cost vs return of a phone, a TV, a new shower head, a luggage rack, a reading light, coffee in room, refrigerator, landscaping, secure parking and more.
 If you add a refrigerator in the room can you add $5 to the room rate?
 You can’t imagine the compliments our reading lights over the beds have received.

-We just spent thousands of $$$ remodeling our Mariposa Casita.
-It will be our best yet and at a certain occupancy level we are confident in, will pay back in about 1 year.
+We spent thousands of $$$ remodeling our Mariposa Casita.
+It is our best yet and at a certain occupancy level we are confident in, will pay back in about 1 year.
 There are no investments that you make that pay back in a year that you should not do!
 A simple decision.

 New Innkeepers are faced with a big problem in Costa Rica called “Suppliers”.
 For a year we looked for soap dispenser for showers – we are not in Kansas anymore!
 You need to think as local as possible for supplies and support but it does not always work – we have friends now at two local hotels so we call them periodically to shoot the breeze or exchange ideas or suppliers.
 Same thing for local hiring – 100% of our staff are local referrals.